-Elimia converters use a single "start/stop" switch for operation.
+Elimia converters now use a single "start/stop" switch for operation.
 The switch is located on the front cover and incorporates a LED run indicator light as well.
 Before you test your converter you should double check all added wiring and connections.
 Inspect the on-board connections and verify nothing shook loose during shipping.
-Make sure components are still firmly mounted and secure and that there is no wire unconnected.
+Make sure components are still firmly mounted and secure and that they're no wire unconnected.
 Don't forget to provide an adequate ground and connection.
-Depending on your phase converter configuration, there could be some wiring not soldered on the silver capacitors.
-This is normal.